 M/S STELLA DEL MARE

-In its best years, Keller employed about 50 people in its offices at Holbeinstrasse 68 in Basel.
-Early on, Keller Shipping opened its own branch offices in Genoa, Milan, Lisbon, Porto, Marseille, Madrid, Malaga and Casablanca.
-Most seamen knew the Keller Marittima office at Piazza Campetto 10 in the old town of Genoa, as they usually had to report there before signing on.
-Keller Shipping also acted as Swiss agent for some foreign shipping companies and was Lloyd's agent (surveys and damage assessment for ships and cargo).
+In its best years, Keller employed around 50 people in its own building at Holbeinstrasse 68 in Basel.
+Early on, Keller Shipping opened its own offices in Genoa, Milan, Lisbon, Porto, Marseille, Madrid, Malaga and Casablanca.
+Most seafarers were familiar with the Keller Marittima office at Piazza Campetto 10 in the historic centre of Genoa, as they had to report there before signing on.
+Keller Shipping also acted as Swiss agent for some foreign shipping companies and was Lloyd's agent (surveys and damage assessment for vessels and cargo).

-As early as 1951, Charles Keller was striving for larger ships, but unfortunately, he lacked the necessary capital.
-Together with the Geneva private bank Lombard, Odier & Cie, he founded Transoceanique S.A.
-Geneva (c/o Keller Shipping, Basel), whose board of directors consisted of Jean Ernst Bonna and Edmond Barbey, both of Lombard, Odier & Cie, and Charles Keller.
-The first ship acquired by the company was the new freighter GENERAL DUFOUR, which was registered in June 1951 under the Swiss flag and operated by Keller Shipping.
-In the first few years, the GENERAL DUFOUR sailed a few times to the west coast of South America and also to North America and South Africa until she began her liner service to West Africa in 1955.
+As early as 1951, Charles M. Keller was striving for larger ships, but unfortunately he lacked the necessary capital.
+Together with the Geneva-based private bank Lombard, Odier & Cie, he founded Transoceanique S.A.
+Geneva (c/o Keller Shipping, Basel), whose Board of Directors consisted of Jean Ernst Bonna and Edmond Barbey, both from Lombard, Odier & Cie, and Charles M. Keller.
+The company's first ship was the new freighter GENERAL DUFOUR, which was registered under the Swiss flag in June 1951 and operated by Keller Shipping.
+In the first few years, the GENERAL DUFOUR initially travelled to the west coast of South America a few times, but also to North America and South Africa, before starting her liner service to West Africa in 1955.

-The crews of the ships were traditionally mainly Italians, but Keller Shipping also employed Swiss citizens.
-Later, of course, Spaniards, Yugoslavs and Africans also sailed on board.
-The Italians had good insurance cover from the Cassa Marittima, but the Swiss enjoyed only minimal cover in line with Swiss law.
-Keeping in touch with the family was quite a hassle at the time, you could send letters on board and the shipping company would send out address-lists of agents to relatives.
-This meant that you could send letters on board, but you had to be careful to send them in line with the ship's schedule.
-Many Swiss, however, used the telephone office in Genoa or Marseille to call home, often with great difficulty, as there were long waiting times before a telephone booth became available.
-For emergencies, only the telegram service was available.
-Catering on board, was always Italian style, provided by specialized catering companies, such as Ligabue, Venice.
+The crews of the ships traditionally consisted mainly of Italians, but Keller Shipping also always employed Swiss nationals.
+Later, of course, Spaniards and Yugoslavs also came on board.
+The Italians were very well insured with their Cassa Marittima, while the Swiss enjoyed only minimal insurance cover in accordance with Swiss law.
+Keeping in touch with the family was quite a hassle back then, you could send letters on board and the shipping company would send address lists of the agents to the relatives.
+So you could send letters on board, but you had to be very careful to send the mail in such a way that it was in line with the ship's schedule.
+However, many Swiss used the telephone exchange in Genoa or Marseille to call home, often with great difficulty, as there were long waiting times until a telephone booth became free.
+In emergencies, only the telegram service was available.
+Even then, catering on board was outsourced to specialised catering companies, e.g. Ligabue in Venice or other companies.
+Italian food was always served.

 An agency-list of Nautilus-Line from the 1960ties